Can you do a Btec and A-levels at the same time?

 While most UK universities will accept students with Btec qualifications, they will all have their own particular entry requirements.
 You should be able to find these on the Ucas page for your course, or on the university’s own website.

 Will universities accept students who have taken Btecs and A-levels?Yes.
 Most universities and colleges in the UK – including the vast majority of those in the Russell Group – accept Btec students, especially if they have also taken a relevant A-level.
-In 2017 over a quarter of students starting university had a Btec.

 Keep track of your workKeeping track of your work may feel a bit trickier when you’re juggling two different types of qualification, but it’s important to make sure you’re not falling behind anywhere.